Tallest church/cathedral spire

 The Sagrada Família is a Roman Catholic basilica, designed by the famous Spanish architect Antoni Gaudí in the 1880s.
 Construction commenced on 19 March 1882, and has continued with only a few periods of inactivity ever since.

 Gaudí envisioned the construction of the Sagrada Família as a centuries-long project, akin to the great cathedrals of medieval Europe.
 When asked about his schedule, he famously remarked "My client is not in a hurry".
-The pace of construction has accelerated dramatically over the last few decades, however, as wooden scaffolding and workers with chisels and hammers have given way to tower cranes, computer models, and precisely CNC machined stonework.
+As such, for many decades it was widely referred to as a "forever project".
+The pace of construction has accelerated dramatically since the 2000s, however, as wooden scaffolding and workers with chisels and hammers have given way to tower cranes, computer models and precisely CNC-machined stonework.

-It is planned that the basilica will be completed in time for the centenary of Antoni Gaudí's death in 2026.
+As hoped, the basilica was completed in time for the centenary of Antoni Gaudí's death.
+He passed away on 10 June 1926.